Valid operation patterns in Jitterbit Studio

 -

-Target Activity 1 / Source Activity 2: The first target activity (also referred to as the second source activity) can be associated with any of these endpoint types:
+Target Activity 1 / Source Activity 2: The first target activity (also referred to as the second source activity) can be associated with any of the following endpoint types:

 - NetSuite